magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-themes.md

 ### Step 2: Apply the frontend theme

 The following instructions are here as a **reminder** to apply your frontend theme to a store view or page.
-If you forget, you won't see your style overrides in the storefront, and you will wonder why.
+If you forget, you won't see your style overrides in the storefront.
 To learn more on applying themes in general, see [[Apply a storefront theme]({{ site.baseurl }}/guides/v2.4/frontend-dev-guide/themes/theme-apply.html).

 **To apply your frontend theme to a store view**:

-Navigate to Content > Design > Configuration and edit the store view where you can apply your frontend theme as the default theme:
+Navigate to **Content** > **Design** > **Configuration** and edit the store view where you can apply your frontend theme as the default theme:

 ![Set default theme on store view](../images/theme-default-setting-admin.svg) _Set default frontend theme for store view_

 **To apply your frontend theme to a page**:

-During development, it's easy to apply your frontend theme to a single page for testing.
-But equally easy to forget to switch your page to that theme.
-Consider this your reminder.
+During development, it's easy to apply your frontend theme to a single page for testing, but it's also easy to forget to switch your page to that theme.

 On any CMS page, scroll to the Design section at the bottom, and select your theme from the New Theme selector.